-The user manuals contain the full description of all the Suprtool commands, as well as usage tips.
-The manuals are up-to-date with all the latest changes incorporated in Suprtool.
+The user manual contains the full description of all the Suprtool suite of products including Dbedit, Suprlink, STExport, Dbedit and Suprtool2, as well as usage tips and commands for each.
+The manuals are up-to-date with all the latest changes.
 To see only the changes in the latest version, see the "What's New" section of the manual, or see the change notice.